• Mental Health

 • Trouble concentrating and making positive decisions

-While other depressive disorders have a way of remitting and returning, the trademark of persistent depressive disorder is the disorder’s consistency.
-This consistency can frustrate the individual, their family, and even mental health professionals tasked with treating the condition.
 Symptoms may show little improvement, even with expert treatment.
 If signs of persistent depressive disorder do alleviate, they may only do so for less than two months before returning.
 The disorder, formerly called dysthymia, affects about 0.5% of people in the U.S. each year.

-Premenstrual Dysphoric Disorder
+3. Premenstrual Dysphoric Disorder (PMDD)

-Premenstrual dysphoric disorder should not be confused for common reactions to menstruation.
-The hormonal changes linked to menstruation create an expected shift in mood and energy, but premenstrual dysphoric disorder marks an extreme departure in irritability and anxiety brought on by the menstrual cycle.
+Premenstrual dysphoric disorder (PMDD) should not be confused for common reactions to menstruation.
+The hormonal changes linked to menstruation create an expected shift in mood and energy, but premenstrual dysphoric disorder marks an extreme departure in irritability and anxiety disorders brought on by the menstrual cycle.

 The symptoms typically build during the days leading up to menstruation and will then alleviate a few days after menstruation begins.
 Premenstrual dysphoric disorder will create a negative effect on the person’s school, work, or social life due to the intensity of symptoms.